arestivo/slides/markdown/javascript.md

 # Reduce

-The *reduce()* method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.
+The *reduce()* method applies a function against an accumulator (starting at 0 by default) and each element in the array (from left to right) to reduce it to a single value.

 ~~~javascript
 let numbers = [4, 8, 15, 16, 23, 42]